Verification of Income Information for Tax Filers

 - When an applicant or parent is unable to successfully log into the IRS Web site to retrieve their data.

-If you are unable to use the IRS Data Retrieval Tool you must obtain a Tax Return Transcript from the IRS and submit it to the GRCC Financial Aid Office.
+If you are unable to use the IRS Data Retrieval Tool you must obtain a Tax Return Transcript from the IRS and submit it to GRCC's Financial Aid Office.
 Tax filers can request a Tax Return Transcript from the IRS, free of charge, in one of three ways.